-MATTHEW 21:23-27 MARK 11:27-33 LUKE 20:1-8 23.
+<402123> MATTHEW <411127> M ARK <422001> LUKE 21:23-27 11:27-33 20:1-8 23.
 And when he was 27.
 And they come 1.
-And it happened come into the temple, again to Jerusalem; on one of those days, the chief priests and and while he was while he was elders of the people walking in the temple, teaching the people came to him, saying the chief priests, and in the temple, and By what authority scribes, and elders, preaching the doest thou these come to him.
-28. And gospel, the chief things? and who gave they say to him, By priests, and scribes, thee that authority?
-23 what authority doest with the elders, came 24.
-And Jesus thou these things? and upon him, 2.
-And answering said to who gave thee that spoke to him saying, them, I also will ask you something, which if you shall tell me, I also will tell you by what authority I do these things.
+And it happened come into the temple, again to Jerusalem; on one of those days, the chief priests and and while he was while he was teaching elders of the people walking in the temple, the people in the came to him, saying the chief priests, and temple, and preaching By what authority scribes, and elders, the gospel, the chief doest thou these come to him.
+28. And priests, and scribes, things? and who gave thee that authority? f23 24.
+And Jesus answering said to them, I also will ask you something, which if you shall tell me, I also will tell you by what authority I do these things.
 25. Whence was the baptism of John?
 From heaven, or from men?
 But they thought within themselves saying, If we shall say, From heaven, he will say to us, Why then did you not believe him?
-26. But if we shall say, From men, we dread the multitude, for they all hold John for a prophet.
-27. And answering Jesus, they said, We do not know.
+26. But if we shall say, From men, we dread the multitude. for they all hold John for a prophet.
+27. And answering Jesus, they said.
+We do not know.
 And he saith to them.
 Neither do I tell you by what authority I do these things.

-$authority^{23}$ to do these things?
-29. And Jesus answering said to them, I will also ask you something, and answer me, and I will tell you by what authority I do these things.
+they say to him, By what authority doest thou these things? and who gave thee that authority f23 to do these things?
+29. And Jesus answering said to them.
+I will also ask you something, and answer me, and I will tell you by what authority I do these things.
 30. Whether was the baptism of John from heaven or from men?
 Answer me.
 31. And they thought within themselves, saying, If we shall say, From heaven, he will say, Why then did you not believe him?
-32. But if we say, From men, they dreaded the people;24 for all reckoned John that he was truly a prophet.
-33. And they answering say to Jesus, We do not know.
+32. But if we say, From men, they dreaded the people: f24 for all reckoned John that he was truly a prophet.
+33. And they answering say to Jesus.
+We do not know.
 And Jesus answering saith to them.
 Neither will I tell you by what authority I do these things.

-Tell us, by what authority doest thou these things? or who is he that gave thee that authority?
+with the elders, came upon him, 2.
+And spoke to him saying, Tell us, by what authority doest thou these things? or who is he that gave thee that authority?
 3. And Jesus answering said to them.
 I will also ask you something, and answer me.
 4. Was the baptism of John from heaven, or from men?
 5. But they reasoned within themselves, saying, If we shall say, From heaven, he will say, Why then did you not believe him?
 6. But if we shall say, From men, all the people will stone us; for they are convinced that John is a prophet.
 7. And they answered, That they did not know whence it was.
 8. And Jesus said to them.
 Neither do I tell you by what authority I do these things.